This is everything you need to know as Met Office extends rare extreme heat weather warning

 How hot will it get on Sunday and Monday?

-Temperatures could reach highs of 30C on Sunday and Monday in areas affected by the amber warning, including; Preston, Kirkham, Burnley, Blackburn and Southport.
-Other areas just outside of the extreme heat warning, including; Blackpool and Lancaster, are likely to hit 24C.
+Temperatures could reach highs of 31C on Sunday and Monday in areas affected by the amber warning, including; Preston, Kirkham, Burnley, Blackburn and Southport.
+Other areas just outside of the extreme heat warning, including; Blackpool and Lancaster, are likely to hit 27C.

-Temperatures are forecast to be at their highest between 1pm and 7pm on both days.
+Temperatures are forecast to be at their highest between 1pm and 7pm each day.

 This is what the Met Office has said: